for music synthesizers.

 The sub-oscillator is based on that from an LM3900 app. note (NS AN-72), and will not cover the full range available from the VCO core itself.

 The very top of the circuit diagram shows the inverting/non inverting scaling mixer as used in the original Serge VCO, while the bottom left hand corner shows the Saw to "Sine" converter from the same source.
-Some guestimation was needed when developing these sections of the circuit, as my original Serge VCOs are potted in epoxy.
+Some guestimation was needed when developing these sections of the circuit, as Ken's original Serge VCOs are potted in epoxy.

 The tempco resistor needs to be in physical contact with the matched transistor pair (LM394, MAT02 etc).
 For this reason it has been positioned on the PCB so that it goes diagonally across this chip.
 Make sure that the wires of the tempco do not touch the body of the transistor pair if it is of the metal can variety.
 A small amount of thermal compound (heatsink grease) should be put between the body of the tempco and the transistor pair, then the two held together snugly with a common wire tie (not yet fitted in the photo at the top of this page).